 Number of attributes

-Take the time to think about which of the attributes are really important to you.
-Also consider what you can gain from using pre-screened participants initially to narrow the funnel.
-At Positly we already pre-screen on common demographic attributes so that you can use them for targeting.
+Take the time to think about which attributes are really important to you.
+Also, consider what you can gain from using pre-screened participants initially to narrow the funnel.
+At Positly, we already pre-screen common demographic attributes so that you can use them for targeting.

-If someone is doing the screening task on the expectation that they might then take part in the main study they will be more frustrated if they get disqualified at the end of a long screener than if they got disqualified earlier on (or didn’t need to be disqualified).
-Be respectful of participants, they’re helping you and they are essential to research – treat them with the respect they deserve.
+If someone is doing the screening task with the expectation that they might then take part in the main study, they will be more frustrated if they get disqualified at the end of a long screener than if they got disqualified earlier on (or didn’t need to be disqualified).
+Be respectful of participants.
+They’re helping you, and they are essential to research—treat them with the respect they deserve.

-When it comes to the number of attributes that you collect, keep in mind the privacy of potential participants and don’t collect data points that you don’t plan on using or that could be easily de-identified without their consent.
+When it comes to the number of attributes that you collect, keep in mind the privacy of potential participants.
+Don’t collect data points that you don’t plan on using or that could be easily de-identified without their consent.

 Balanced, representative and weighted samples